prezschaefer/kendain/docs/quests/campaign_intro.md

 they are about or if they really exist.
 At least that is the common belief, there are also conspiracies that certain clans or pacts know the real truth.

+Further details on these artifacts are available, as part of the [artifacts](../artifact.md).

 ## Lord Benedare